GOP secures all elected statewide offices in Louisiana, after Republican victories Saturday

 BATON ROUGE, La.
 (AP) — Come January, the GOP will control every elected statewide office in Louisiana after Republicans swept three runoff races for attorney general, secretary of state and treasurer Saturday night.

 The GOP success, in a state that has had a Democrat in the governor’s office for the past eight years, means that Republicans secured all of Louisiana's statewide offices for the first time since 2015.
-In addition, the GOP holds majorities in both the House and Senate.
+In addition, the GOP holds a two-third supermajority in the House and Senate.

 Liz Murrill was elected as attorney general, Nancy Landry as secretary of state and John Fleming as treasurer.
 The results also mean Louisiana will have its first female attorney general and first woman elected as secretary of state.